Universiteit Leiden

 Field work

 During all three years of the programme, you will have the chance to do a fair amount of field work.
-This will give you the chance to put your theoretical insights into practice and to develop various practical skills.
+This means you will have to go outside, no matter the weather, and often walk through dunes, forests, or urban areas.
+The fieldwork will give you the chance to put your theoretical insights into practice and to develop various practical skills.
 The field work that you will be engaged in is diverse, and includes biodiversity assessments, measuring of nutrients, interviewing stakeholders and conducting surveys.

-During the second year, you will go on a field trip to either the Dutch Wadden Islands or Portugal.
+During the second year, you will go on a field trip to the Dutch Wadden Islands.
 Part of the third year is devoted to an eight-week team assignment, the Sustainable Science Project where you will be working on real-life sustainability problems put forward by organisations and companies.

 Detailed programme